Scoutboy06/Scoutboy06/README.md

 ### 👨🏻‍💻 About Me

-💡 I focus on functional projects but can drool over beautiful designs too.
-I specialize in frontend-development, but I also write backend code for my projects.\
+💡 I enjoy working on functional projects that also have beautiful designs.
+I have skills in both frontend and backend development and I use them for my own projects.\
-🎓 I'm currently a freshman in high school in Sweden.
-I'm studying informations technology at NTI Johanneberg in Gothenburg.\
+🎓 I’m a high school freshman in Sweden, studying information technology at NTI Johanneberg in Gothenburg.\
-🌱 Right now I'm working on my manga reader/anime watching app.
+🌱 I’m currently developing a website that helps people improve their chess skills.

 ### 🛠 Tech Stack